Learning to Look—Guided Gallery Visits and Studio Art Activity Grades K–3

 - A minimum of 8 weeks' advance notice is required.

 - Please note that the maximum size of a class group is 30 students.
+Larger groups require multiple slots.
+All requests are subject to availability.

 - A minimum of one adult chaperone is required for every 10 students.